Clark in the News

 Taylor Miller ’18, is a member of the on-campus club “Food Truth,” and actively works to promote the incorporation of sustainable food at Clark.
 A question and answer-style article in the Chicago Tribune highlights Miller's work this summer studying sustainable food on college campuses.

-Students from Clark University, along with those from the University of New Hampshire, are participating in a new program from the College for Social Innovation, which allows them to recieve academic credit for internships in the social service sector.
+Students from Clark University, along with those from the University of New Hampshire, are participating in a new program from the College for Social Innovation, which allows them to receive academic credit for internships in the social service sector.

 Robert G. Boatright, professor of political science at Clark University, recently contributed to opinion pieces published in U.S. News & World Report.